Stakedllc/YIPs/YIPS/yip-14.md

 ## Motivation
 <!--The motivation is critical for YIPs that want to change the RAY protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the YIP solves.
 YIP submissions without sufficient motivation may be rejected outright.-->
 Expanding the opportunity set to include Lendf will give RAY another opportunity to outperform the benchmark rate.
+Lendf also supports markets and assets RAY is looking to expand to, that existing opportunities lack.

 ## Yield Evaluation
 <!--The potential added value for extra yield generation.
 Historical data should be provided.
 The process used to evaluate the yield potential should be detailed here.-->